 The redesigned lock screen has rich notifications which can be interacted with the use of 3D touch.
 The notifications no longer darken the wallpaper in the background.
 Swiping right now reveals a new page titled ‘Today View’ which shows search bar and widgets.
 Swiping right activates the camera.

 The Control Centre can still be accessed by swiping up but has been redesigned and split into three separate panels with larger cleaner controls.
-The music controls are no longer on the default control centre view, instead to access them you have to swipe left to see the expanded and larger music controls.
-Swiping right will show controls for Home app.
-But does splitting a single panel into three panels really a step forward?
+The music controls are no longer on the default control center view, instead to access them you have to swipe left to see the expanded and larger music controls.
+Swiping right will show controls for the Home app.
+But does splitting a single panel into three panels a step forward?

-The enhanced Force touch use on lock screen can be use to expand rich notifications for quick actions.
+The enhanced Force touch use on lock screen can be used to expand rich notifications for quick actions.
 3D touch opens up many options available in the app so that you can interact from notifications itself without having to switch apps.

-All in all the latest iteration of iOS seems to hold a lot of promise and we recommend upgrading to take full advantage of all the new features.
+All in all the latest iteration of iOS seems to hold a lot of promise, and we recommend upgrading to take full advantage of all the new features.